The Best Foods To Eat + Avoid On A PCOS Diet, According To A Functional Medicine Expert

 Pasta, bread, cakes, white rice, and cereals are all examples of refined carbohydrates.
 These have been processed to the point where there is minimal nutritional value and all that remains is sugar and carbohydrates that spike blood sugar and perpetuate PCOS symptoms.

-Now, a low carb diet for PCOS isn’t necessarily the answer.
+Now, a low-carb diet for PCOS isn’t necessarily the answer.
 Instead, choose healthy carbs from whole food sources like sweet potatoes.
-When you do this, your carb intake will likely decrease and you’ll be getting in those nutrients like fiber that end up helping your blood sugar levels - not harming them.
+When you do this, your carb intake will likely decrease and you’ll be getting nutrients like fiber that end up helping your blood sugar levels - not harming them.